libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was queried sucessfully.
+- Verify if VLAN was queried sucessfully.
- a.
-Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans/fake_vlan".
+    1. Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans/fake_vlan".
- b.
-Verify if the HTTP response is `200 OK`.
+    2. Verify if the HTTP response is `200 OK`.
- c.
-Verify if the HTTP response is not empty.
+    3. Verify if the HTTP response is not empty.
- d.
-Verify if the HTTP response data equals test VLAN in the "Configuration" section.
+    4. Verify if the HTTP response data equals test VLAN in the "Configuration" section.

 ### Test result criteria
 #### Test pass criteria